nrkno/Quibble/README.md

 Quibble is useful whenever you need to compare two JSON documents to see if and how they're different.
 Since JSON is pretty much everywhere these days, that's really a basic feature.

-Quibble uses [JsonPath](https://goessner.net/articles/JsonPath/) syntax to point you to the right elements.
-In JsonPath syntax, `$` indicates the root of the document, whereas something like `$.books[1].author` means "the author property of the second element of the books array".
+Quibble uses [JSONPath](https://goessner.net/articles/JsonPath/) syntax to point you to the right elements.
+In JSONPath syntax, `$` indicates the root of the document, whereas something like `$.books[1].author` means "the author property of the second element of the books array".

 If you're using [XUnit](https://xunit.net/) to write tests, you may want to check out [Quibble.Xunit](https://github.com/nrkno/json-quibble-xunit), an extension to XUnit that does asserts on text strings with JSON content.